-- Block Shadows Printable (found below)
+- Block Shadows Printable (FREE in my blog shop)

 Print the Block Shadows task cards on cardstock.
 Laminate and cut them apart.
 Have your child place the blocks on the shadows.
 Some are harder and will require a little more thought as they fill up the inside of the shadow.
 When finished, place in a Ziploc bag for later use.

 Questions to ask your child after they are finished:

 - How many blocks did it take to fill the shadow? (area)